Don Mattingly

+Regarded as one of the greatest defensive first basemen in history, Mattingly won a league-record nine Gold Glove Awards, leading the AL in fielding percentage seven times, also a league record; he retired with the highest career fielding percentage (.996) in league history, since broken by Mark Teixeira.
+His 1,634 games at first base then ranked tenth in AL history, his 1,104 assists ranked ninth, and his 1,500 double plays were tied for fifth.
+After batting over .300 seven times, Mattingly retired with a career average of .307, then the sixth highest among major league players with at least 5,000 at bats since 1960.
+The Yankees retired his uniform number (23) in 1997, making him the only Yankee to have his number retired without having won a World Series with the team.

+Returning to the Yankees as a coach in 2004 under manager Joe Torre, Mattingly followed Torre to the Los Angeles Dodgers in 2008, and later succeeded him for five seasons, winning three division titles; he then became manager of the Miami Marlins for seven years, and was named the National League (NL) Manager of the Year in 2020 after guiding the team to its first playoff appearance in 17 years; he joined Frank Robinson and Torre to become the third person to win an MVP Award, a Gold Glove and Manager of the Year.
+He served as bench coach for the Toronto Blue Jays from 2023 to 2025.

+Early life

-Mattingly is ambidextrous.
-He pitched in Little League Baseball and was also a first baseman, throwing both right-handed and left-handed, and was a member of the 1973 Great Scot Little League championship team in Evansville, Indiana, under the coaching of Pete Studer and Earl Hobbs.
-In American Legion baseball for Funkhouser Post #8, Mattingly played at second base, throwing right-handed.
+Donald Arthur Mattingly was born on April 20, 1961, in Evansville, Indiana.
+Although naturally left-handed, he displayed ambidextrous ability.
+He pitched in Little League Baseball as well as playing first base, throwing both right-handed and left-handed, and was a member of the 1973 Great Scot Little League championship team in Evansville, under the coaching of Pete Studer and Earl Hobbs.
+In American Legion Baseball for Funkhouser Post #8, Mattingly played at second base, throwing right-handed.

-Playing for Reitz Memorial High School's baseball team, the Tigers, Mattingly led the school to a state record 59 straight victories through the 1978–79 season.
+Playing for Reitz Memorial High School's baseball team, the Tigers, Mattingly led the school to a state-record 59 straight victories through the 1978–79 season, losing to the Logansport Berries.
 The Tigers won the state championship in 1978 and finished as the runner-up in 1979.
 Mattingly was the L.V.
 Phillips Mental Attitude recipient in 1979.
 He was All-City, All-Southern Indiana Athletic Conference (SIAC), and All-State in 1978 and 1979.
 During the four years he played in high school, Mattingly batted .463, leading the Tigers to a 94–9–1 win–loss record.
-He still holds Reitz Memorial records for hits (152), doubles (29), triples (25), runs batted in (RBIs) (140), and runs scored (99).
+He still holds Reitz Memorial records for hits (152), doubles (29), triples (25), RBI (140), and runs scored (99).
 His 25 triples are also an Indiana state record.
-A multisport athlete, Mattingly was selected to the SIAC all-conference basketball team in 1978.
+A multisport athlete (basketball, football and baseball), Mattingly was selected to the SIAC all-conference basketball team in 1978.

-Following his high school career, Mattingly accepted a scholarship to play baseball for the Indiana State Sycamores.
-His father, Bill, informed Major League Baseball (MLB) teams that his son intended to honor that commitment and would not sign a professional contract.
-Mattingly lasted in the 1979 Major League Baseball draft until the 19th round, when he was selected by the New York Yankees.
-He was not interested in attending college, so he chose to sign with the Yankees, receiving a $23,000 signing bonus.
+After graduating from high school, Mattingly accepted a scholarship to play baseball for the Indiana State Sycamores.